D4V1D-W/java-basics/README.md

 Concepts practiced:

-Using arrays with parent class references.
+-Using arrays with parent class references.

-Polymorphism with multiple objects.
+-Polymorphism with multiple objects.

-Runtime method dispatch.
+-Runtime method dispatch.

-Iterating objects with for-each.
+-Iterating objects with for-each.

-Applying together:
+-Applying together:

-Encapsulation
+-Encapsulation

-Inheritance
+-Inheritance

-Interfaces
+-Interfaces

-Method overriding
+-Method overriding

-Polymorphism
+-Polymorphism

 This approach makes the code more organized, flexible and closer to real-world object-oriented design.